Dining at Disney’s Wilderness Lodge is always a treat. The resort offers several different restaurants worth the trip over for a meal.

 Take some time to explore the lobby on your visit.
 There are several neat art displays.
 The woodwork is pretty incredible, too.

-You might even find yourself on a bridge in the middle of the lobby with water running to the outside falls directly beneath you.
+You might even find yourself on a bridge in the middle of the lobby.
+The creek continues outside, through a waterfall, and eventually to Bay Lake.

 And don’t forget to check out the geyser either before or after your dining experience.

 Wherever you decide to dine, I’m sure you will enjoy your visit here.
 But fair warning, you might find yourself daydreaming of spending your next vacation at this stunning resort.
 It’s okay; I wouldn’t blame you.